CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/06-Setup-FSLogix.md

    ![ws name.](media/a88.png)

-> **Note:** This will enable access of your storage account on public network so that you can see the user profiles stored in the fileshare.
+> **Note:** This will enable access to your storage account on the public network so that you can see the user profiles stored in the fileshare.

 4. Open the storage account we created earlier, then select **Fileshare** from the left side menu.